 Program Services provides an innovative approach to college for the older adult who wishes to enter college but is reluctant to do so because of a fear of feeling out of place or having to compete with younger students.
-SAFETY IN NUMBERS enables older students to attend college classes as a group which helps them build confidence and to better cope with the classroom situations.
+SAFETY IN NUMBERS enables older students to attend college classes as a group which helps them build confidence and to adjust to the classroom setting.